April 10, 2020 - Prickly Pear Creek, south of Clancy, Montana

 December 23, 2019 - Leghold traps are set near Peters Ridge & Trail Creek Roads

 Leghold traps are set near Peters Ridge & Trail Creek Roads on the East side of the Flathead valley.
-These traps are upsetting grizzlies as much as they upset us.
+These traps are endangering grizzlies as one has been tearing up the sets.
+We speculate the traps are set for wolves.
 This isn't the first either that we have heard of grizzlies still being out!

 Trappers pull your traps!